 Aluminium is a good conductor of electricity and heat.
 Compared to copper, aluminium has approx. 61% electrical conductivity, however, has only a third of the weight and a much reduced cost.
 As well as being a good electrical conductor, aluminium is also a very good conductor of heat.
 It is for this reason why, aluminium is often used as heat sinks on electrical products where there is a need to cool a product down such as a computers mother board, or, a LED light.

-One of the leading suppliers across the UK
+One of the leading suppliers of aluminium products across the UK

 Aluminium plays an essential role in different industries such as transportation, architecture, construction, motorsport and aerospace.